1987–88 Philadelphia Flyers season: Records

 Among the team records set during the 1987–88 season was the nine consecutive wins by goaltender Ron Hextall from December 8 to December 26, tying a team record.
 On February 23, the Flyers scored the fastest five goals in team history, taking five minutes and twenty-nine seconds to do so.
 On February 27, Rick Tocchet scored four goals to tie the team record.
 The eight-game road losing streak from March 3 to March 29 is tied for the longest in team history.
 On March 19, Don Nachbaur took a team record eight penalties.
 Mark Howe set a single season high for powerplay goals scored by a defenseman (8, later tied).
 The 208 goals allowed by Hextall is a single season high for a Flyers goaltender.
 The team’s three road ties is tied for the fewest in franchise history.
 The 31 goals allowed during their division semifinal series against the Washington Capitals is the most allowed during any playoff series the Flyers have played.

+Milestones

 Transactions

 The Flyers were involved in the following transactions from June 1, 1987, the day after the deciding game of the 1987 Stanley Cup Finals, through May 26, 1988, the day of the deciding game of the 1988 Stanley Cup Finals.